wsteenbeek/woutersteenbeeknl-website/content/post/geometric-road-g4-short-distance/index.md

 <img src="geometric-road-g4-short-distance-figures/unnamed-chunk-20-1.png" width="672" />

-This looks *vastly different* than my [previous blog post](https://www.woutersteenbeek.nl/post/geometric-road-distance-g4/)!
-While many node pairs are still at the lower end of the shortest path length, there are also **many** node pairs for which the road network shortest-path is a LOT longer than the euclidean distance.
-In case you're wondering, the Pearson's $r$ correlation between the raw values is 0.06.
+This looks very different than my [previous blog post](https://www.woutersteenbeek.nl/post/geometric-road-distance-g4/)!
+While many node pairs are still at the lower end of the shortest path length, there are also *many* node pairs for which the road network shortest-path is a LOT longer than the euclidean distance.
 Let's inspect some of these strong outliers.
 I won't do anything fancy here, just select the 28 node pairs for which the shortest paths are longer than 2000 meters.
 Create a `tmap` object for plotting:

 ```r